howbizarre/mentha/content/index.md

 :hrline

+## Features

+There is a function added in `composables/utils.js` that takes a `string` and returns it (the same) back.
+The function name is `_t`.
+All strings in the template go through this function.
+The only purpose of this feature is to easily find all the strings that need to be translated if you add other languages ​​to the template.

+There is also a function in `composables/utils.js` that converts an **ISO** date to a readable date.
+The function is called `articleLocaleDate`.
+It is only demonstratively added and is subject to additional efforts on your part.
+Date localization is an important process, so consider it carefully.

+:hrline

 ## Next Steps

 To develop and extend the template, it is good to add a state manager.
 I highly recommend [**Pinia**](https://pinia.vuejs.org/, "Intuitive, type safe, light and flexible Store for Vue"), as it has a module for **Nuxt**.
 Add categories and tags for the articles.
 Allow users to comment.
 Pay attention (a lot) to <abbr title="Server Side Rendering">**SSR**</abbr> and <abbr title="Search Engin Optimization">**SEO**</abbr>.
 You can improve the pagination with additional information about the number of articles in the blog, etc. Read out the **Nuxt Content** documentation.
 Many things can be added, such as a **sitemap**, automated navigation building, etc.